 Strategic Impact

 The EGI Federated Operations Solution contributes to the EGI strategy by implementing a secure federated data-analysis capability for the European Research Area.
-The solution allows to operate EGI capabilities for high-throughput data analysis by also extending it to other Research and Resource Infrastructures, including the EGI federated cloud infrastructure, which according to the EGI vision, will scale up to 10 M computing cores and 1 EB of storage by 2020.
+The solution allows the operation of EGI capabilities for high-throughput data analysis by also extending it to other Research and Resource Infrastructures, including the EGI federated cloud infrastructure, which according to the EGI vision, will scale up to 10 M computing cores and 1 EB of storage by 2020.

 The European Research Area (ERA) will need to support researchers from diverse scientific disciplines taking approaches to data analysis.
 The EGI Federated Operations allow these to work seamlessly together in a distributed multi-disciplinary research collaborations that cross national and intellectual borders to tackle society’s grand challenges.